ahmadfariz-el/clickhouse-meetup-10-2024/docs/prerequisites.md

 * What it does: Installs kubectl, kustomize, k9s, flux, and necessary Python libraries for interacting with Kafka and PostgreSQL.

 ## 2. Create Kubernetes Cluster
+Ensure the Docker daemon is running.
+If using Docker Desktop, just open the Docker Desktop application.
-Create the local Kubernetes cluster using kind:
+Then, Create the local Kubernetes cluster using kind:
 ```shell
 make k8s-create-cluster
 ```